View Type

 - Search component attributes

-- Enable serial number: if this option is enabled, the table will automatically add a serial number column in the first column to facilitate users to view the data order more conveniently.
+- Show row number: If this option is enabled, the table will automatically add a row number column in the first column to make it easier for users to see the order of the data.

-- Enable check box: if this option is enabled, the table will display a check box at the starting position, allowing users to check the required data items.
+- Show checkboxes: If this option is enabled, the table will show checkboxes at the beginning, allowing the user to check the desired data items.

-- Auto column width: if this option is enabled, the width of the table header will be automatically adapted according to its content.
+- Automatic column width: If this option is enabled, the header width of the table will automatically adapt based on its contents.

-- Row height: allows users to customize the row height of the table.
+- Row height: You can customize the minimum row height displayed in the table.

 - Number of operation columns displayed: the operation column on the far right of the table will default to displaying a certain number of operation items, and operation items exceeding this number will be folded up.